 Given our seniors' dependence on prescription drugs, it is increasingly important that physicians know how, when, and in what dosage to prescribe medicines to older persons and have knowledge of possible interactions with other medications.
-Today, there are fewer than 9,000 certified geniatricians in the United States.
-Of

 Today, there are fewer than 9,000 certified geriatricians in the United States.
 Of the approximately 98,000 medical residency and fellowship positions supported by Medicare in 1998, only 324 were in geriatric medicine and geriatric psychiatry.
 Only three medical schools in the country the University of Arkansas for Medical Sciences (UAMS) being one of them have a department of geriatrics.
 This is incredible, considering that all 125 medical schools in our country have departments of pediatrics.